jd22-ctrl/Using-Microsoft-Active-Directory-inside-a-VM/Resetting-Passwords/README.md

 ![Resetting user password](resetting-passwords-1.png)

-Once i confirmed the users identity, i right-click on their name at the bottom.
-Then i click reset password
+Once I've confirmed the users identity, I right-click on their name at the bottom.
+Then I would click *Reset Password*

 ![Resetitng user password](reset-password-right-click.png)

-Now if the user knows their password then i would simply click on *Unlock Account*
+Now if the user knows their password then I would simply click on *Unlock Account*

 ![Resetting user password](If-the-user-remembers-their-password.png)